Conservation area designation recognises that the character or appearance of the area is worthy of preservation or enhancement.

 Failure to obtain planning permission for such demolition works is a criminal offence.
-If you are in doubt as to whether planning permission is required please contact Urban Vision on 0161 779 6195.
+If you are in doubt as to whether planning permission is required please contact the council on 0161 779 6195.

 In addition to this, if you want to demolish a building over 50 cubic metres, either within or outside of a conservation area, you need to apply to the council for a determination as to whether prior approval will be required.

 There are certain circumstances where an application for prior notification would not be required, for example where the demolition is taking place on land which is the subject of planning permission for its redevelopment, and these circumstances are set out in the Town and Country Planning (General Permitted Development) Order 1995 (part 31, schedule 2).

 Trees within conservation areas are given special protection, and further information on this can be found on our trees page.